-Made In Cookware FAQ
+Where is Made In Cookware Made?

 Made In offers free shipping on orders over $50 within the Contiguous United States.
 Shipping is also available to Alaska, Hawaii, and US territories, where delivery costs are subsidized by Made In.
 Shipping rates are generally $20-$80 depending on the dimensional weight of the package.

 Made In also offers shipping internationally, and you can view countries available for deliveries by clicking the flag icon on the website.
 If your country is not on the list, you can still enter your address at checkout, and Made In may be able to find a carrier to ship your order.

-If you received damaged products from Made In, the company requires you to provide pictures and documentation to customer service at [email protected].
-If your request is approved, Made In will file a claim with the carrier and the product(s) will be replaced at no charge.
+If you received damaged products from Made In, the company requires you to provide pictures and documentation to customer service at [email protected] If your request is approved, Made In will file a claim with the carrier and the product(s) will be replaced at no charge.